 Keeping a journal allows me to remember that life happens, time passes, and God is in control.
 I can revisit what I thought was deep love, crippling anxiety, or devastating disappointment and realize that it wasn’t nearly as bad as it felt in the moment.
 I write to remember how God brings me through each situation.
 You can use this writing as the basis for your gratitude prayers.

 When life gets loud, writing helps me hear the little voice inside of me rather than responding to the noise of the moment.
 Life’s trials can make you forget what you’re supposed to be doing and why.
 So, I’m careful to write down the reasons for my doing and being.
 The decisions we make in the peaceful calm of life are challenged when life gets tough.
 It’s helpful to know why you took the job, moved to that city, or married that man before making a decision quit.

 I Write My Lessons

 I want my life to matter.
 I want the lessons I’ve learned to be useful.
 My life journey is filled with teachable moments.
-Writing about these experiences helps me draw on them so that I can help other people.
+Writing about these experiences helps me draw on them so I can help other people.
 The books, blogs, and articles I’ve read over the years have been very useful to me.
 I hope to help others in the same way.